ergochat/ergo/DEVELOPING.md

 3. Make sure the CrowdIn API key is correct in `~/.crowdin.yaml`
 4. Run `crowdin download`

-This will download a bunch of updated files.
-The `INFO` command should be used to see whether the credits strings has been updated/translated properly, since that can be a bit of a sticking point for our wonderful translators :)
+This will download a bunch of updated files and put them in the right place